 JPR Broadcast Center

-JPR moved to its state-of-the-art broadcast center on the Southern Oregon University (SOU) campus in July, 2018.
-The facility is a component of The Oregon Center for the Arts (OCA) complex, which houses SOU’s theater program and is adjacent to the SOU Music Building.
+JPR serves the region from a state-of-the-art broadcast center located on the Southern Oregon University (SOU) campus in Ashland.
+The facility was completed in July, 2018 and is a component of The Oregon Center for the Arts (OCA) complex, which houses SOU’s theater program and is adjacent to the SOU Music Building.
 Together these spaces create an arts and culture hub on the SOU campus.

 Our new facility has been designed for the work we do today, while planning for how we might grow in the future.

 The facility supports JPR's service to the region and also creates an environment that enhances our ability to mentor students.

 Some of the key features of the new facility include: